- Acknowledgement of Source

 Man and Cross Cut Saw.

 The Cross Cut Saw was so named because it cut across the grain of the timber behind the man.
 A circular saw cuts along the grain ie. along the length of the log.

 Remains of an Old Growth Forest

-Six Blue Gums in 7th Brigade.
+Five Blue Gums in 7th Brigade.
 Park - a reminder of what the Old Growth forest trees looked like.
-Too small to mill they were left to grow and now they are just about 40 m high.
+Too small to mill when the area was logged they were left to grow and now they are just about 40 m high.
 Another one is just across Downfall Creek and is 43 m high which could make it the tallest tree in the parks.

 Secondary Growth Forest.

-Secondary growth near Chermside Historical Precinct off Kittyhawk Drive.
+Secondary growth near Chermside Historical Precinct off Kittyhawk Drive behind Estilo and Nature's Edge.
 Because the small trees allow a lot of sunlight through the grass grows rapidly and then dries off when the rain ceases.
 Unfortunately this attracts people who like to light fires and that happened to this area recently.